drbean/edit/steve/design.md

 3. no fixed sequence of stages (like, IMRAD) exists – analysis, design and implementation happen at the same time and cannot be separated. ^[https://en.wikipedia.org/wiki/Design]

+## What is design

+Design is making a plan for the construction of an object.
+The plan may be a blueprint in architecture, a drawing in engineering drawings, a document in business, a circuit diagram in electronics or a sewing pattern in the fashion industry.^[https://en.wikipedia.org/wiki/Design]

+But sometimes, eg in pottery, hairdressing, and graphic design, the actual making of the object is also considered design.^[https://en.wikipedia.org/wiki/Design]

 ## So, Taking Action, Suggesting Action

 Let's rewrite the self-chosen Action Research project that we wrote up as an IMRAD article, as a design document, for others to follow.